 From A Wiki of Ice and Fire

 The weirwood is a species of deciduous trees found all over Westeros.
 The five-pointed leaves and the sap of weirwoods are blood-red, while the smooth bark on their wide trunks and wood are bone white.
 Most weirwoods have faces carved into their trunks.
-This was done by the Children of the Forest in ancient days, and is now done by the freefolk as well as other descendants of the First Men.
-In some cases sap has collected in the crevices of the carved faces, giving the trees red eyes which have even been know to drip sap as if the trees were crying.
+This was done by the children of the forest in ancient days, and is now done by the freefolk as well as other descendants of the First Men.
+In some cases sap has collected in the crevices of the carved faces, giving the trees red eyes which have even been known to drip sap as if the trees were weeping.

 Weirwood and the Old Gods